74luftikus/74luftikus.github.io/docs/_pages/privacy.md

 <p align="justify">Note that <b>Luftikus' Notepad</b> has no access to or control over these cookies that are used by third-party advertisers.</p>

+<h2>Google Analytics</h2>

+<p align="justify">Google Analytics is enabled as a web analytics service to monitor and analyze the use of our web site.
+Google uses the data collected to track and monitor the use of our web site.
+This data is shared with other Google services.
+Google may use the collected data to contextualize and personalize the ads of its own advertising network.</p>
+<p align="justify">You can opt-out of having made your activity on the Service available to Google Analytics by installing the Google Analytics opt-out browser add-on.
+The add-on prevents the Google Analytics JavaScript (ga.js, analytics.js and dc.js) from sharing information with Google Analytics about visits activity.</p>
+<p align="justify">For more information on the privacy practices of Google, please visit the <a href="https://policies.google.com/privacy">Google Privacy & Terms web page</a>.</p>

 <h2>Third Party Privacy Policies</h2>

 <p align="justify"><b>Luftikus' Notepad</b>'s Privacy Policy does not apply to other advertisers or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options. </p>